 Great question, and the answer is not only complicated, but it turns out to be a real shocker!

-As you know, Yeshua is the Son, the "arm" of YHWH (Yahweh) (Isaiah 53:1); He is not the Father - but He is YHWH in the Flesh, a Manifestation of YHWH.
+As you know, Yeshua is the Son, the "arm" of YHWH (Yahweh) (Isaiah 53:1); He is not the Father - but He is God (Philippians 2:6-11), a Manifestation of YHWH.
 When He cried out from the stake on that fateful day, He was talking as a son to his father.
 We must remember that GOD cannot be born or die!
 But His Son's body was human, prone to all the pains and illnesses of this fallen world.

 God simply is and always was, and when He sent His "Son" Yeshua to be our Final SIN Sacrifice, He was actually sending a part of Himself - a human vessel with a divine Nature.
 It is that Divine Nature inside Yeshua that lived on after His human body was killed.
 In other words, Yeshua basically "put a face" on God to explain YHWH to mankind from a more personal level; while Yeshua was NOT the Father, He was an "arm" or extension of YHWH.

 Yeshua was "God in the Flesh" only because He had His Father's Divine Nature, which is how He was able to be perfect enough to be our Final Sin Sacrifice.
 But He never came to replace the Father in any way.